duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/12-pi-bash.md

 Pre Class:

-Do Now: Teacher writes on the board for students to open up their computers/devices
+Do Now: Teacher writes on the board for students to prepare their basestations

 Hook: Teachers can talk about the following or their own.

 -  This will be a lesson for the student on Bash scripting and the Shell.
 It is important to learn how to utilize a shell as it is the introduction to the inner processes of the operating system.
+- Conceptually connect Bash to Markdown in the sense that the computer is being affected via text: the purpose of Bash is to “control” the computer vs whereas Markdown is utilized for the purpose of "visual layout"

 ### Main Lesson

 Recommended: 40 minutes

-Teachers can either use a live demonstration via a projector with a Bash Shell/Online Bash Shell Emulator or utilize an online Bash tutorial that the students can work through.
+Teachers can either use a live demonstration via a projector using the Pi over ssh or utilize an online Bash tutorial that the students can work through.
 Potential resources for a Online Bash Shell Emulator and an online Bash tutorial are included at the end of this document.

 By the end of the Main Lesson, students should be able to: